FYJC 11th Admission vs DTE Maharashtra Polytechnic Admission: Which is Better?

 FYJC 11th Admission vs DTE Maharashtra Polytechnic Admission: Reservation Criteria

-The reservation criteria for the FYJC 11th admission and the DTE Maharashtra Polytechnic is a bit different.
-Different reservation policies apply to FYJC 11th admission, for example Constitutional Reservation, Reserved category reservation and Special Reservation with their respective percentages allocated to each zone including districts Thane, Mumbai and Raigad etc. In this category, OBC, SBC, EWS, SC, ST, and VJ-A, NT-B, NT-C, and NT-D quotas were provided for B, C, and D Group candidates.
+The reservation criteria for the FYJC 11th admission and the DTE Maharashtra Polytechnic are a bit different.
+Different reservation policies apply to FYJC 11th admission, for example, Constitutional Reservation, Reserved category reservation and Special Reservation with their respective percentages allocated to each zone, including districts Thane, Mumbai and Raigad, etc. In this category, OBC, SBC, EWS, SC, ST, and VJ-A, NT-B, NT-C, and NT-D quotas were provided for B, C, and D Group candidates.

 These reservation criteria are very important for providing fair chances of getting an education to students from various backgrounds in FYJC 11th Admission and DTE Maharashtra Polytechnic admission in the state.
-Here’s the detailed look at the reservation system for both the courses:
+Here’s a detailed look at the reservation system for both courses:

 FYJC 11th Admission Reservation Criteria